ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ### Setting an allowlist through the CLI

-The {{site.data.keyword.databases-for}} CLI Plug-in offers a set of commands for managing allowlists.
+The {{site.data.keyword.databases-for}} CLI plug-in offers a set of commands for managing allowlists.
 Use [`cdb deployment-whitelist-add`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-allowlist-add) to add an allowlist.
 For example,
 ```
 ibmcloud cdb deployment-whitelist-add example-deployment 198.51.100.1 "Allowlisted for testing"
 ```